Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: More Implementation Details

 \section{More Implementation Details}

-\textbf{System Setup.} The models used in our study are the latest publicly available versions of DiT-MoE from Huggingface.
+\textbf{Setup.} The models used in our study are the publicly available versions of DiT-MoE from Huggingface.
 In our experimental results, the batch size refers to the local batch size, representing the number of samples processed per device.
+All asynchronous methods apply the same number of synchronized steps(e.g. warmup) post-start.

 \textbf{Expert Score Scaling.} There are two approaches for scaling results after expert processing: (1) using the latest router scores computed in the current step, which provides fresher scores, and (2) using the router scores corresponding to the stale expert input, offering better alignment with the activations used.
 The selection of the scores has little impact on performance.
 For fairness, both displaced parallelism and \dice{} use the stale router scores for scaling.